 Driving-in-summer drives me happy until doesn’t need to be driven the Yellowstone National Park route.

-Soon, despite the so called early time frame, a jam ran down the tar.
+Soon, despite the time-frame-trick-at-dawn, a jam ran down the tar.
 A weird one.

 Written, Filmed, Edited and Directed by Philippe Bouyer-Gray.